 Advisers are actively embracing technology

 The Strategi team works across the entire financial services industry including QFEs, adviser networks and non-aligned insurance, investment and mortgage advisers.
-What has become very evident in 2011 is the extent to which technology is now being embraced by advisers.
+What has become very evident is the extent to which technology is now being embraced by advisers.

 However, the implementation of this technology is not always in a well co-ordinated fashion, nor does it always lead to a significant increase in productivity or profitability.
 We find that many advisers are implementing new technology solutions without fully assessing their real costs, how they integrate with other technology and where they will benefit both the business and the way they service their clients.
 Often, technology is introduced as it seems to be exciting, other advisers are using it, or because their kids said “Mum/Dad, you need to get with the times”.